Join In

 - Your uncle's observation wasn't meant to be just funny.
 Take Shaw's advice and "search it carefully for a hidden truth."

-(2) Using Quotation Marks to Highlight the Name of Things Like Ships, Books, and Plays
+(2) Using Quotation Marks for the Names of Ships, Books, and Plays

 (3) Using Quotation Marks to Signify So-Called or Alleged